awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.
 **Note**
-This procedure only works for clusters and worker node groups that were created with `eksctl`\.
+This procedure only works for clusters and node groups that were created with `eksctl`\.

-1. Retrieve the name of your existing worker node groups, substituting *default* with your cluster name\.
+1. Retrieve the name of your existing node groups, substituting *default* with your cluster name\.

    ```
    eksctl get nodegroups --cluster=default